 allow you to work on one side of your chest.
 It expands your chest and puts emphasis on triceps, shoulders, and abs.

-works mainly on your triceps muscle.
+works best for developing your triceps muscle.
 Place your hands together so your palms form a diamond-like shape.
 Once your hands are in place, perform a push-up.

 Advanced Muay Thai explosive push ups: